 There are a number of sources of disability income benefits; they include both governmental and non-governmental sources.
 The principal governmental source of disability benefits for those unable to engage in any gainful activity is Social Security.
-Although providing a safety net for the profoundly disabled, Social Security's stringent definition of disability results in a claims rejection rate of more than 60%.
-All states offer Workers Compensation programs, and six jurisdictions provide non-occupational disability benefits.
+Although providing a safety net for the profoundly disabled, Social Security’s stringent definition of disability results in a claims rejection rate of more than 60%.
+All states offer Workers Compensation programs, and seven jurisdictions provide non-occupational disability benefits.

 Many disability benefits are employer-related.
-They may be provided under true group programs or may be association plans, franchise plans or sick-pay plans.
+They may be provided under true group programs or may be association plans, franchise plans, or sick-pay plans.

-Chapter 5 Review Questions
+Review Questions

 pure own occupation